Thorough Chimney Cleaning Services

 - Encourage good airflow.
 Good airflow is imperative for safer and more efficient fireplace functioning.
 If you have something hindering proper draft and airflow, be sure to get it resolved quickly.

 - Schedule regular professional maintenance.
-Scheduling annual inspections and regular sweepings, as well as promptly booking repairs when needed, is essential for keeping your system in the best shape possible for the long haul – and will help to guarantee buildup is avoided.
+Scheduling annual chimney inspections and regular sweepings, as well as promptly booking any fireplace or chimney repairs when needed, is essential for keeping your system in the best shape possible for the long haul – and will help to guarantee buildup is avoided.

-All of these are great practices that will both reduce the amount of creosote that forms, while producing you hotter, cleaner-burning fires in the process and keep your system a lot healthier for the long haul.
+All of these are great practices that will both reduce the amount of creosote that forms, while producing hotter, cleaner-burning fires in the process and keeping your system a lot healthier for the long haul.

 What Damages Do Chimney Fires Cause?